ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 ## An insight into the basis of the new rework

-The [previous set of changes](https://osu.ppy.sh/home/news/2020-09-15-changes-to-osutaiko-star-rating) made to osu!taiko's performance points & star rating algorithm accounted for several skill areas at once.
+The [previous set of changes](https://osu.ppy.sh/home/news/2020-09-15-changes-to-osutaiko-star-rating) (applied all the way back in 2020!) accounted for several skill areas at once.
 This made it difficult to collect meaningful feedback on specific skills and led to increased complexity, halting forward development efforts.

 This time, we have opted to take a more modular approach by introducing new changes incrementally, in the hopes of being able to fix any reported issues one step at a time.
 Moving forward, osu!taiko star rating will be receiving continuous updates, placing star rating and performance points in a state of flux, especially over the coming few months.